ScottClaessens/covidCoopLongitudinal/README.md

 # COVID-19 Longitudinal

-Spline and regression discontinuity models for the longitudinal cooperation COVID-19 project.
+Spline and categorical time models for the longitudinal cooperation COVID-19 project.

 ## Getting Started